Ayush-Dobariya/Data_Science_Learning/README.md

 # Data_Science_Learning
-Hello World, I am learning Data-Science, these all code and notes ae open source.
+Hello World, I am learning Data-Science, these all code and notes are open source.